Reincarnation

 I was born that way.
 As stated elsewhere, my mother was Jewish and my father a Roman Catholic.
 We attended shul in Chicago at Congregation Agudas Achim.
 I was Bar Mitzvah there on November 19, 1966.
 I grew up in Kankakee IL, and there was a synagogue there (just a few blocks from my parents home actually), but my mom’s parents had a phobia about being Jewish that to this day I do not fully understand, but Jewish practice was always on the downlow.
 When mom died I was going through the dumpster (where my dad had tossed all of her memorabilia) and I found lots of her stuff, including: my brother Dan’s bris certificate, my bris certificate, my bar mitzvah certificate, a newspaper clipping of a celebration for my grand parents 50th anniversary.
 What was funny (interesting? frightening? dumbfounding?) was that a year of so ago I had compiled a family tree mostly form notes my aunts Vernette and Rita had gathered but I mostly used ancestry.com.
 I made up a packet for my sons, Joshua, Jordan and Jesse, and included the ancestry.com tree and the original long from one my aunts had provided (upgraded to include my sons and their children).
 I also included copies of aforementioned bris and bar mitzvah certificates, and a copy of the 50th anniversary newspaper article about my grandparents 50th.

 Jordan and Jesse are video-journalists.
 Especially Jordan (and he has won a boat load of Emmy Awards for his television work in Chicago).
 Jordan, for whatever reason, took that clipping and researched it at the original publishers (The Daily Journal, then The Kankakee Daily Journal).
-In the microfiche records he found the original published clipping, It did not match my clipping.
+In the microfiche records he found the original published clipping (see above), It did not match my clipping.
 Except for the picture of my grandparents, it was almost completely different.
 Instead of showing that they had been married at Congregation Agudas Achim by a Rabbi, it said they were married at the 1st Baptist Church by a Reverend.
 This contradiction was what I meant above when I said (interesting? frightening? dumbfounding?).
 But I think I know how this happened.
 The Stewarts were very secretive about their Jewishness.
 They didn’t want people in Kankakee to know what they were.
 It probably has something to do with the events of WW2 and the Holocaust.
 I am guessing that the article posted in the local Kankakee paper was the one folks in Kankakee were intended to see, and the copy I had was the one distributed to the synagogue in Chicago.

 Personally, I have never been all that demonstrative about being a Jew.
 It was never an issue, and in fact after my Bar Mitzvah I pretty much forgot about it all.
 Then I spent some time in Israel (1974) and I reconnected with my Jewish side.
 Well kinda.
 For awhile.
 I started wearing my Mogan David while in Israel.
 I also started wearing a beard, and I purchased a mezuzah in Jerusalem and attached it to the doorframe of every house that the boys mother and I lived in.
 But other than that, and the Jewish elements that happened at our wedding, there wasn’t much Jewy stuff in my life at all.